DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Method

-where $\mathbf{h}_c \in \mathbb{R}^d$ is the patch prototype, and $\phi^i(\cdot, \cdot)$ is a similarity-based function that maps a patch embedding-prototype pair into a post-aggregation component embedding.
-GMM is then used to estimate $\phi^i(\cdot, \cdot)$ with the assumption that the patch embedding $\mathbf{z}_n^i$ is generated from a weighted sum of its conditional densities under each Gaussian component:
+where $\mathbf{v}_c \in \mathbb{R}^d$ is the patch prototype, and $\phi^i(\cdot, \cdot)$ is a similarity-based function that maps a patch embedding-prototype pair into a post-aggregation component embedding.
+Specifically, the similarities are used for soft assignment rather than feature pooling.
+Patch prototypes are learned globally across the training cohort and are shared by all WSIs.
+GMM is then used to estimate $\phi^i(\cdot, \cdot)$ with the assumption that the patch embedding $\mathbf{z}_n^i$ is generated from a weighted sum of its conditional densities under each patch-prototype-aligned Gaussian component: